Fraud Blocker

 Vacations in the Galapagos Islands

-If you’re sensitive to it please be aware that you’ll have to take boats to visit other islands.
-You can choose from an island hopping tour or a cruise tour for your vacation in the Galapagos Islands
+If you’re prone to seasickness, be aware that you’ll likely be taking boats to visit other islands.
+You might also experience it on cruise ships.
+Keep in mind that although there are treatments, you can also choose an alternative island hopping tour or a land-based tour for your Galapagos Islands vacation.

 Cruise in the Galapagos Islands